 35.7.2.1 Latency sensitive traffic differentiation

-TGbe editor: modify this subclause as follows:

-This subclause defines a mechanism that differentiates latency sensitive traffic from other types of traffic.

-The latency sensitive traffic is differentiated from other types of traffic during the r-TWT service periods using the UL and/or DL TIDs indicated as part of the r-TWT setup procedure.
+TGbe editor: modify this subclause as follows:The latency sensitive traffic is differentiated from other types of traffic during the r-TWT service periods using the UL and/or DL TIDs indicated as part of the r-TWT setup procedure.

 An r-TWT scheduled STA or an r-TWT scheduling AP shall identify the latency sensitive traffic for an r-TWT service period as traffic corresponding to TIDs indicated in the Restricted TWT Traffic Info subfield in the TWT element with the TWT Setup Command field set to Accept TWT, delivered during the r-TWT setup for that service period.